-(2) Gold production totals for 2016 include treatment of 11.053 tonnes of flotation tails
+(2) Gold production totals for 2016 include treatment of 13,227 tonnes of flotation tails.

-Palito Mine.
-DHEM provides data to model the likely geographical location and extent of the sulphide rich zones which have been intersected in the 2011 drill holes and the results are expected to generate better target for drilling in a follow up campaign planned for 2017.
+Two geophysical exploration programmes are underway, one at each mine site.
+The first of these programmes involves using down-the-hole electromagnetics ("DHEM") in the discovery holes drilled by the Group in 2011 at the Currutela, Piaui and Palito South prospect areas and other areas of interest close to the Palito Mine.
+DHEM provides data to model the likely geographical location and extent of the sulphide rich zones which have been intersected in the 2011 drill holes and the results are expected to generate better target for drilling in a follow-up campaign planned for 2017.
+The on-site programme has been completed and the data readings are being interpreted and collated and correlated with existing geological data.

-The second programme will be undertaken at Sao Chico using surface induced polarisation ("IP") and whilst it will include areas immediately around the Sao Chico Mine will also be undertaken in some of the recently acquired tenements around Sao Chico.
+The second programme is being undertaken at Sao Chico using surface induced polarisation ("IP") and whilst it will include areas immediately around the Sao Chico Mine will also be undertaken in some of the recently acquired tenements around Sao Chico.
 Management consider that these new tenements which are located to the south and the west of the original Sao Chico licence area offer excellent potential for hosting strike extensions of the current Sao Chico veins.
-Results from both programmes are expected to be available towards the end of 2016.

 Both geophysical programmes are using well established techniques to identify conductive bodies and sulphide mineralisation as pathfinders to locating gold occurrences which are associated with these features.